Positive-Future/positive-future.github.io/content/en/pages/contest.md

 ## When ?

 * Official launch of the call for proposals: November 2020
-* Deadline for registering for the competition: March 2021
 * Deadline for the submission of proposals: May 2021
 * Awards ceremony: September 2021